wavefrontHQ/docs/pages/doc/metrics_security.md

 <iframe id="kmsembed-1_3ea13tor" width="700" height="400" src="https://vmwaretv.vmware.com/embed/secure/iframe/entryId/1_3ea13tor/uiConfId/49694343/st/0" class="kmsembed" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" frameborder="0" referrerPolicy="no-referrer-when-downgrade"></iframe></td>
 </p>

-## How Metrics Security Protects Sensitive Data
+## How Security Policies Protects Sensitive Data

-Metrics security policy rules allows fine-grained support for limiting access to sensitive data.
+The security policy rules allows fine-grained support for limiting access to sensitive data.

 ### Block or Allow Access

-With a metrics security policy, you can block or allow access:
+With a security policy, you can block or allow access:
 * To metrics, optionally filtered by source or point tag
+* To traces, optionally filtered by source or point tag
 * Based on groups, roles, and individual users.

-When an account attempts to access metrics, the backend looks at the rules in priority order.
+When an account attempts to access metrics or traces, the backend looks at the rules in priority order.
 Higher priority rules overwrite lower priority rules.

+**Example: Metrics Security Policy**

-For example, assume you have two rules:
+For example, assume you have two metrics security rules:

 <table style="width: 100%;">
 <tbody>